scipy-conference/scipy_proceedings/papers/chiranth_siddappa/chiranth_siddappa.rst

 CAF Module
 ----------

-The CAF module uses a generate variable to implement the frequency shifts and corresponding cross correlations.
+The CAF module uses a generate variable, which is part of the Verilog standard :cite:`verilogIEEE` to implement the frequency shifts and corresponding cross correlations.
 A reference buffer and a capture buffer are instantiated in this module that provide the input to the pipeline as shown in Fig. :ref:`caf-block-diag`.
 This module is a slave to a master as it is being driven by the data lines.

 .. figure:: caf_block_diagram.png